Skip to content Skip to Chat

 The term “kanban” originates from a Japanese word meaning “visual board” or “sign,” and it’s another method that works with agile project management.
 In this method, work items are represented visually on a kanban board made up of cards and columns.
 This board serves as a central information hub for team members to see the progress of every piece of work at any time.

-The kanban method helps teams see where bottlenecks are at risk of forming—so, if one of the columns is getting overloaded, they can make changes quickly to keep work flowing efficiently.
+The kanban method helps teams identify bottlenecks early; if one of the columns is getting overloaded, they can make changes quickly to keep work flowing efficiently.

 This method requires six core practices to be implemented successfully: